Table of Contents

 - In the Krebs cycle, SDH catalyzes oxidation of succinate to fumarate

-- Mutations in 1 of the subunits (most commonly SDHA) results in succinate accumulation, increased transcription of HIF1α-regulated genes and decreased DNA methylation
+- Mutations in 1 of the subunits (most commonly SDHA) results in succinate accumulation, increased transcription of HIF1α regulated genes and decreased DNA methylation

-- Loss of SDHB immunoexpression
+- Loss of SDHB expression by immunohistochemistry

 - Young adults (before age 40)

-- Recently identified, less well understood mutations
+- Recently identified, less well understood mutations (Diagnostics (Basel) 2021;11:194)

 - NF1 mutation